Facebook Comment Moderation Best Practices for Brands and Agencies (2026)

 For Agencies: Comment Moderation at Client Scale

 Managing comment moderation across multiple client accounts adds a layer of complexity.
-Best practices for agencies:
+Best practices for agencies — see our full Facebook ad comment moderation guide for agencies:

 Centralise your tooling.
 Logging into each client's Business Manager separately to moderate comments is impractical.
 Use a tool that aggregates all clients into one dashboard.
 Build client-specific rule sets.
 A fashion brand and a B2B SaaS company have completely different comment environments.
 One-size-fits-all rules will either over-moderate or under-moderate for at least one client.
 Include moderation in your reporting.
 Comment volume, hide rate, and response rate are metrics clients increasingly care about.
 Including them in your monthly reports demonstrates thoroughness.
 Set client expectations upfront.
 Some clients will want to see and approve your moderation rules before going live.
 Building a review process for this into your onboarding avoids disputes later.Summary: The Facebook Comment Moderation Checklist